Earend1l/iot_demo_quickstart/README.md

 ## Getting Started

 It is advised to clone this repository into your iot_demo catkin/src directory, since this module is only useful for this particular package.
-You can rename it 'quickstart'
+You can rename it 'quickstart':

 ```
 roscd iot_demo
 git clone [URL] quickstart
 ```

+Replace [URL] by this repository's git URL.

 ### Prerequisites